Instance-optimal estimation of L2-norm: Non-technical overview

 This paper is written in a top-down form.
 After the preliminaries, this non-technical overview and the technical overview, each section provides full details about its main statement (either an algorithmic module or a lower bound), as well as a full pseudo-code and verifiable proofs.
 Statements labeled as ``technical lemma'' are proved in the last subsection of the section in which they appear.

-\paragraph{Upper bound} The second-moment analysis results in an algorithm that takes an advice $r$ and uses $O(1/\eps\|\mu\|_2 + r/\eps^2)$ samples to estimate $\|\mu\|_2^2$, such that if $r \ge t_\mu = \|\mu\|_3^3/\|\mu\|_2^4 - 1$, then the estimation is in the range $(1 \pm \eps)\|\mu\|_2^2$ with high probability.
+\paragraph{Upper bound} The second-moment analysis results in an algorithm that takes an advice $s$ and uses $O(1/\eps\|\mu\|_2 + s/\eps^2)$ samples to estimate $\|\mu\|_2^2$, such that if $s \ge t_\mu = \|\mu\|_3^3/\|\mu\|_2^4 - 1$, then the estimation is in the range $(1 \pm \eps)\|\mu\|_2^2$ with high probability.

-For having an instance-optimal sample complexity without any knowledge a-priori about $t_\mu$, we have to algorithmically obtain a random variable $r$, representing an advice, such that $r \ge t_\mu$ with high probability (for correctness) and $\E[r] = O(t_\mu + \eps / \|\mu\|_2)$ (for complexity).
+For having an instance-optimal sample complexity without any prior knowledge about $t_\mu$, we have to algorithmically obtain a random variable $s$, representing an advice, such that $s \ge t_\mu$ with high probability (for correctness) and $\E[s] = O(t_\mu + \eps / \|\mu\|_2)$ (for complexity).
+We use different strategies for estimating the third moment of $\mu$ depending on a rough estimation of the second moment.

 If $\|\mu\|_2 = O(\eps)$, then it suffices to: (1) estimate $\|\mu\|_2$ within a $(1 \pm O(1))$-multiplicative factor, which is not a bottleneck, and (2) estimate $\|\mu\|_3^3$ within an $(1 \pm O(1))$-multiplicative factor or determine that $\|\mu\|_3^3 = O(\eps \|\mu\|_2^3)$.
 In the first case, we can obtain a fixed-factor estimation of $t_\mu+1 = \|\mu\|_3^3/\|\mu\|_2^4$, but since $\|\mu\|_2 = O(\eps)$, this is actually a fixed-factor estimation of $t_\mu + O(\eps/\|\mu\|_2)$.
 In the second case, we can determine that $t_\mu = O(\eps/\|\mu\|_2)$ and avoid a more accurate (and expensive) estimation.